Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: The shape-independent approximation

-In Fig.~\ref{fig.onebd} we present the calculated one-body density for $N=10$ atoms in the trap and compare with GP results.
-The calculated one-body density for various $C_{6}$ parameters perfectly match with the GP results as SIA needs to be valid and also confirms our previous observations.
-In Fig.~\ref{fig.SIA} [ panel (a)] we plot the same for $N = 10^{4}$ atoms in the trap and for $N=10^{5}$ atoms in panel (b) of Fig.~\ref{fig.SIA} and compared with the GP results.
-The density profiles calculated from the GP equation has the same qualitative features, however disagreement remains in the peak value of the density distribution as well as in the extension of the density profile.
-To show how the disagreements between the many-body results and the GP results depend on the $C_{6}$ parameters, we plot the enlarged profile of one-body density near the peak [panel(c) for $ N=10^{4}$ and panel(d) for $N=10^{5}$] and near the tail part [panel(e) for $N=10^{4}$ and panel(f) for $N=10^{5}$].
-The actual two-body attraction is determined by the integration $4\pi \int_{r_c}^{\infty} V(r) \eta(r) r^2 \rd r$.
-A many-body calculation which uses the van der Waals potential having a long attractive tail $-\frac{C_{6}}{r^{6}}$, the net effective interaction is more attractive than GP.
-Being more repulsive, GP lowers the central density and expands the density distribution.
-Increasing $C_{6}$ gradually, the central peak shifts upwards, as the effective interaction becomes more attractive and particles are pulled inwards.
-This effect is shown in the enlarged peak and tail parts.
-For larger $N$, the effect due to all the pairs becomes prominant as the many-body effective potential becomes less repulsive.
+where $\Psi$ is the full many-body wave function and the integral over the hypervolume $\tau^{\prime}$ excludes the variable $\vec{r}_k$.
+In Fig.~\ref{fig.onebd} we present the calculated one-body density for $N=10$ atoms in the trap and compare with the GP results.
+The calculated one-body density for various values of $C_{6}$ perfectly match with the GP results which confirms our previous observations.
+In Fig.~\ref{fig.SIA} we plot the one-body density for $N = 10^{4}$ atoms (panel (a)) and for $N=10^{5}$ atoms (panel (b)) in the trap, and compared with the GP results.
+The density profiles calculated from the GP equation have the same qualitative features, however, disagreement remains in the peak value of the density distribution as well as in the extension of the density profile, which will be discussed later.
+We plot the enlarged profile of the one-body density near the peak [panel(c) for $ N=10^{4}$ and panel(d) for $N=10^{5}$] and near the tail part [panel(e) for $N=10^{4}$ and panel(f) for $N=10^{5}$] for various $C_{6}$ parameters.
+It is seen that all the many-body results calculated for various $C_{6}$ and having the same scattering length $a_{s}$ are almost indistinguishable and may not be detected in an experiment.
+This means that in the dilute regime $(n\,a_{s}^{3} << 1)$, the condensate is well described by the single parameter $a_{s}$.